rschristian/freetunnel/packages/client/README.md

     $ freetunnel [options]

 Options
-    -s, --subdomain    Subdomain to use on remote  (default foo) -r, --remote       Remote server to run on  (default rchristian.dev) -H, --host         Hostname to bind  (default localhost) -p, --port         Port to bind  (default 3000)
+    -s, --subdomain    Subdomain to use on remote  (default my-app) -r, --remote       Remote server to run on  (default rchristian.dev) -H, --host         Hostname to bind  (default localhost) -p, --port         Port to bind  (default 3000)